wenkangjing/notes-launch-school/kb/css-selector.md

 `*` a single element of any type `* { border: 1px solid black }`

->People may use the markup incorrectly and use elements besides the classes we have created as direct children.
+>1 People may use the markup incorrectly and use elements besides the classes we have created as direct children.
-Asterisk selectors can be very cpu-intensive for a browser, and using it twice like this compounds the problem.
+>2 Asterisk selectors can be very cpu-intensive for a browser, and using it twice like this compounds the problem.

 ----